Contact Us Today (424) 372-3112

 What is a No Bail Offense in California?

-There are situations when a defendant charge with a crime can't bail out for any amount of money.
+There are situations when a defendant charged with a crime can't bail out for any amount of money.

 What is a No Bail Offense in California?

-There are some cases in Los Angeles where a defendant charge with a crime can't bail out for any amount of money.
+In some cases in Los Angeles, a defendant charged with a crime can't bail out for any amount of money.

 • Probation or parole violations;